 The Corfu Trail

-This beautiful, approx. 180 km long hiking trail was established in 2001 by the Corfu-based hiker Hilary Whitton Paipeti.
+This beautiful, approximately 180 km long hiking trail was established in 2001 by the Corfu-based hiker Hilary Whitton Paipeti.

 Small yellow signs and markers marked with CT lead hikers through rural areas, extensive fern forests, picturesque little villages, monasteries and to some of the island's most beautiful viewpoints.

-The individual stages are easily manageable even for inexperienced hikers, and if you want to make things easier for yourself, you can book a luggage service from experienced local providers or do the whole tour yourself can be planned.
+The individual stages are easily manageable even for inexperienced hikers, and if you want to make things easier for yourself, you can book a luggage service from experienced local providers or have the entire tour planned.

 Lefkimmi